rohitneel1234/Photo-Pixel-Pro/README.md

 # Photo-Pixel-Pro
 It is a photo editor mobile application and It's easy to use and free with features like editor, filters, neon, stickers, collage, frames, background eraser, etc. A group of effects, filters, grids, and stickers help you to create an amazing photo.
+With Photo Pixel Pro, you can directly share your edited photo to WhatsApp, Instagram, Facebook, etc. Unleash your creativity, It’s completely free!
 ## Features:
 <ul dir="auto">
 <li>Phot Editor</li>